d-lowl/echo_ramen/tickets/done/TICKET-003.md

 Create the core attribute system for Ramen Balance Master that will track and calculate the three main attributes: Richness, Spiciness, and Sweetness.
 This system will be fundamental to the gameplay mechanics and will be used to evaluate how well a player's recipe matches customer requests.

 ## Tasks
-- Create data structures to represent the three main attributes (Richness vs. Lightness, Spiciness vs. Mildness, Sweetness vs. Savory)
+- ✅ Create data structures to represent the three main attributes (Richness vs. Lightness, Spiciness vs. Mildness, Sweetness vs. Savory)
-- Implement methods to update attribute values based on ingredients
+- ✅ Implement methods to update attribute values based on ingredients
-- Implement attribute comparison system to evaluate match with customer requests
+- ✅ Implement attribute comparison system to evaluate match with customer requests

 ## Acceptance Criteria
-- Attributes can be modified by adding/removing ingredients
+- ✅ Attributes can be modified by adding/removing ingredients
-- Attribute calculations correctly balance opposing values
+- ✅ Attribute calculations correctly balance opposing values
-- System accurately tracks current recipe attribute state
+- ✅ System accurately tracks current recipe attribute state
-- Attribute values are bounded within meaningful ranges (e.g., from -10 to 10, i.e. Richness 10 to Lightness 10)
+- ✅ Attribute values are bounded within meaningful ranges (from -10 to 10, Richness 10 to Lightness 10)
-- Comparison logic correctly determines match percentage between recipe and customer request
+- ✅ Comparison logic correctly determines match percentage between recipe and customer request

 ## Implementation Details